- Course Number:

 - Satisfies General Education requirement:

-Covers development of basic intermediate level skills to work with children ages birth – 5 in a group setting.
-Includes the use of developmentally appropriate methods to support guidance and conflict resolution; schedule and routine planning; fundamental curriculum development; and environmental modification.
+Develops basic intermediate level skills to work with children ages birth – 5 in a group setting.
+Includes the use of developmentally appropriate methods to support guidance and conflict resolution, schedule and routine planning, fundamental curriculum development, and environmental modification.
 Continues the required Practicum (student teaching) component of the program.
 Develops skills in working with children in a group setting using developmentally appropriate methods.
 Prerequisites: CG 101, HE 113, HEC 201, ECE 101, ECE 120, ECE 121, ECE 122, ECE 124, ECE 126, ECE 130A, ECE 200; Prerequisite/concurrent: ECE 221; Corequisite: ECE 130B.
 Recommended: HE 262.

 Upon successful completion of this course, students will be able to: